pablosaa/WyoSondes/README.md

 http://weather.uwyo.edu/upperair/indices.html

 ## USAGE EXAMPLE
-This is an example to download data from the Station Norderney with station number '10113' for the year 2015, the months of Mai, June and July (`[5:7]`) and all available hours i.e. 00 and 12Z (`[0,12]`).
-The data will the then storaged in a NetCDF file in the default directory `../data/norderney/2015/05/`.
+This is an example to download data from the Station Norderney with station number '10113' for the year 2015, the months of Mai, June and July (`[5:7]`) and all available hours i.e. 00 and 12Z (`[0,12]`) and storaging the data as NetCDF file.

     >> [data,metinfo] = RASOBS_DOWNLOAD_DATA_RAW('10113',2015,[5:7],[1:31],[00,12],'netcdf',true);